dharwood/Achievebot/README.md

 * quit: Quit and disconnect from IRC (This requires admin powers)
 * add &lt;name&gt; : &lt;description&gt;: Add a new achievement and description to the system
 * grant &lt;user&gt; &lt;achievement&gt;: Grant an achievement to a user
+* ungrant &lt;user&gt; &lt;achievement&gt;: Remove an achievement from a user
 * earned &lt;user&gt;: Show a list of all the achievements the user has earned
 * listachieve: Show a list of all available achievements
 * info &lt;achievement&gt;: Show the full description of an achievement
 * help: Show the available commands and source information
-* reload: Reload the configuration settings from the configuration file (This only affects IRC Options and Achievement Options)
+* reload: Reload the configuration settings from the configuration file (This only affects IRC Options and Achievement Options and requires admin powers)

 Admin powers are granted by placing the admins' nicks in the list admins in AchieveBotFactory.